-This leads me to my next question about how you do handle the quiet times because I have heard you speak about that before.
+This leads me to my next question - how you do handle the quiet times where not much work is coming in?

-It’s terrifying.
-Because it’s not just your career.
-For example, I had two kids in school and a mortgage to pay for.
+It’s not just your career, I also had two kids in school and a mortgage to pay for.
 It goes beyond the possible failure as an engineer, instead, you are looking at the possibility of failure as a human.
 You just have to deal with it and figure out other things to do.

 I saw a post from Greg Wells and he was speaking about a similar time in his life where the phone stopped ringing.
 It seems these things happen to almost anyone in this industry and it all depends how you deal with it.

-Yes.
-It could be as simple as scheduling.
-Where you have three records all at once and then nothing or the thing you do is a bit out of style.
+Yes and it could be as simple as scheduling.
+You might have three records all at once and then nothing, or the thing you do is a bit out of style.
 There could be a hot/in-style kid who does the same sort of thing you do and now he is getting all the work because he is on peoples’ minds.

-The good thing is when you realise these situations are a part of the norm and look at them as opportunities to learn something new.
+The good thing is when you realise these situations are a part of the norm and start looking at them as opportunities to learn something new.